andybest/common-lisp/README.md

-# Origin
+# mfiano.math.origin

 A native Lisp graphics math library with an emphasis on performance and correctness

 ## Overview

 A Common Lisp game math library, providing support for common math functions related to game development.
 Supported are:

 * 2D vectors
 * 3D vectors